-The employment law attorneys at The Nirenberg Law Firm have experience representing employees in a wide range of discrimination, retaliation, hostile work environment harassment, and other workplace claims.
+The employment law attorneys at Rabner Baumgart Ben-Asher & Nirenberg, P.C. have experience representing employees in a wide range of discrimination, retaliation, hostile work environment harassment and other workplace claims.
 Below are some examples of employment law cases we have handled.

-We represented an individual who was hired by a small company as its Director of Sales.
+- Breach of Employment Contract and Fraud: We represented an individual who was hired by a small company as its Director of Sales.
 The company promised the employee a one year employment contract when he was offered the position.
 Our client quit another job based on that promise.
-However, the owner of the business refused to sign his employment contract, and then fired him within 6 months after he started working for the company.
+However, the owner of the business refused to sign his employment contract, and then fired him within six months after he started working for the company.
 He was seeking damages for breach of contract and employment fraud against both the company and its owner.

-We represented a shareholder in a closely held corporation who was forced out of the company and fired, but was not paid anything for the value of his shares in the company.
-We brought a lawsuit on his behalf under the New Jersey Oppressed Shareholder Statute.
+- Oppressed Minority Shareholder: We represented a shareholder in a closely held corporation who was forced out of the company and fired, but was not paid anything for the value of his shares in the company.
+We brought a lawsuit on his behalf under the New Jersey Oppressed Shareholder statute.
 We were able to negotiate a settlement to compensate our client for the value of his stock.

-We resolved a claim on behalf of our client, an African-American employee who worked in a New York State office for a large telecommunications company for approximately 20 years, was demoted as part of a reduction-in-force.
+- Race Discrimination: We resolved a claim on behalf of our client, an African-American employee who worked in a New York State office for a large telecommunications company for approximately 20 years before he was demoted as part of a reduction-in-force.
 The company disproportionately selected African-American and black employees for demotion, and eventually filled those positions by hiring and promoting mostly white employees.
 The company eventually fired him right before he was scheduled to testify in support of another African-American employee who alleged race discrimination.

-One of our clients was a woman who complained to her company's management after she learned that a male supervisor had severely sexually harassed another female employee.
+- Sexual Harassment: One of our clients was a woman who complained to her company's management after she learned that a male supervisor had severely sexually harassed another female employee.
 Our client also testified against the company at a deposition in another case relating to the same sexual harassment.
-The company retaliated against her and eventually gave her the choice of either working in a location that would have required her to commute from Bergen County to Middlesex County every day, or losing her job.
-We were able to resolve her case shortly after we filed suit.
+The company retaliated against her and eventually gave her the choice of either working in a location that would have required her to commute a very long distance every day, or losing her job.
+We were able to resolve this New Jersey employment law matter shortly after we filed suit.

-We have represented employees in multiple group and class action lawsuits regarding failure to pay overtime and minimum wage.
-For example, we have brought overtime lawsuits on behalf of employees who worked for a large national bank with a branch in Morris County, New Jersey, a national realtor doing business in Northern New Jersey, a New Jersey subsidiary of a national insurance company, a well-known television service provider and a bar and restaurant in New York City.
+- Wage and Hour Violations: We have represented employees in multiple group and class action lawsuits regarding failure to pay overtime.
+For example, we have brought overtime lawsuits on behalf of employees who worked for a large national bank with a branch in Morris County, New Jersey; a national realtor doing business in Northern New Jersey; a New Jersey subsidiary of a national insurance company; a well-known television service provider; and a bar and restaurant in New York City.
 Each of those cases alleged that the company had improperly designated a group of employees as exempt from time-and-a-half when they worked more than 40 hours per week.

-We represented an executive who worked for a major telecommunications company in Central New Jersey.
-The employee sued the company for retaliation under New Jersey's Conscientious Employee Protection Act ("CEPA") after he blew the whistle regarding the company's violations of Securities Exchange rules, the Sarbanes-Oxley Act 2000 ("SOX"), and Generally Accepted Accounting Principles ("GAAP").
+- Whistleblower Claims: We represented an executive who worked for a major telecommunications company in Central New Jersey.
+The employee sued the company for retaliation under New Jersey's Conscientious Employee Protection Act ("CEPA") after he blew the whistle regarding the company's violations of Securities Exchange Commission rules, the Sarbanes-Oxley Act 2000 ("SOX") and Generally Accepted Accounting Principles ("GAAP").
 We were able to resolve his case with a substantial settlement.